airbytehq/airbyte/docs/integrations/destinations/e2e-test.md

 | First N entries  | Log the first N number of data entries for each data stream. | N: how many entries to log. |
 | Every N-th entry | Log every N-th entry for each data stream.
 When N=1, it will log every entry.
 When N=1, it will log every other entry.
 Etc. | N: the N-th entry to log.
 Max entry count: max number of entries to log. |
 | Random sampling | Log a random percentage of the entries for each data stream. | Sampling ratio: a number in range of `[0, 1]`.
 Optional seed: default to system epoch time.
 Max entry count: max number of entries to log. |

-### `/dev/null`

-This mode works as `/dev/null`.
-It does nothing about any data from the source connector.
-This is usually only useful for performance testing of the source connector.

 ### Throttling